 Can we talk?
 Starting with ideas presented in videos, let’s have a discussion.
-We can take on big issues, share insights, make friends, and together grow in our understanding of important issues that ultimately affect all of us.
+We can take on significant issues, share insights, make friends, and grow in understanding important issues that ultimately affect all of us.
 TED Talks are compelling presentations of 20 minutes or less, available free on the internet.
 TED Talks on Tuesdays is a space for shared dialogue offered by Sylvania Senior Center.

 3rd Tuesday of the month, 1:00 pm - 2:00 pm at the Sylvania Senior Center.
-TED Talks on Tuesdays are FREE AND OPEN TO ALL; no registration necessary.
+Free and open to all.
+No registration necessary.

 How AI (Artificial Intelligence) Can Enhance Our Memory, Work and Social Lives

 How smart can our machines make us?
 Tom Gruber, co-creator of Siri, wants to make “humanistic AI” that augments and collaborates with us instead of competing with (or replacing) us.
 He shares his vision for a future where AI helps us achieve superhuman performance in perception, creativity, and cognitive function -- from turbocharging our design skills to helping us remember everything we’ve ever read and the name of everyone we’ve ever met.
 “We are in the middle of a renaissance in AI,” Gruber says.
 “Every time a machine gets smarter, we get smarter.”

 OCTOBER 17 • Brené Brown

 Brené Brown studies human connection -- our ability to empathize, belong, and love.
 In a poignant, funny talk, she shares a deep insight from her research that sent her on a personal quest to know herself and understand humanity.
 A talk to share.

 The Hidden Role Informal Caregivers Play In Health Care